RhyminGarfunkle/knifebuckets/scenarios.md

 ### Special Rules <!-- {docsify-ignore} -->

+>**Special Priority Order:** If there are three or more players allied against the Enforcers, Enforcers act between each gang player; turn order goes Enforcers, Player A, Enforcers, Player B, etc. This is to prevent the gang players from effectively having unlimited group activations between each Enforcer action, or the Enforcers having unlimited group activations after all Gang players have gone.

+>**PRIORITY PREPARATION:** The Enforcers have priority each round.
+For the purposes of special cards or abilities that influence priority order, assume that the Enforcer player rolled a 6 for all priority checks.

-**JAILBREAK:** Gang fighters deployed inside the jail cell may attempt to break through the locked cell door to assault the Precinct from the inside.
+>**JAILBREAK:** Gang fighters deployed inside the jail cell may attempt to break through the locked cell door to assault the Precinct from the inside.
 Fighters fighter in base contact with the door may attempt to hack it from inside by making an **"Access Terminal (Basic)"** action with a **-4 penalty instead of -2.** They may also attempt to open the door by forcing it, but this door is specially reinforced - **"Force Door (basic)"** requires a total score of **11** instead of 9.
+>

-If the map goes **Pitch Black**, that means the power has been cut.
+>If the map goes **Pitch Black**, that means the power has been cut.
 In this circumstance the door cannot be hacked, but may be forced, requiring the **usual 9** score instead of 11.
+>

-This door is just as hard to force open from outside, but using "Access Terminal" at the door's terminal is the usual action with **no additional penalty.**
+>This door is just as hard to force open from outside, but using "Access Terminal" at the door's terminal is the usual action with **no additional penalty.**

-**ACCESS CODES:** Because the Enforcers are Defenders, they treat all Locked doors as Unlocked.
+>**ACCESS CODES:** Because the Enforcers are Defenders, they treat all Locked doors as Unlocked.
 If they use "Access Terminal" to open or close a door, their Int check has no penalty.

-**GLOBAL CONTROL TERMINAL:** Any Enforcer fighter may perform the following action if they're in base contact with the Global Control Terminal:
+>**GLOBAL CONTROL TERMINAL:** Any Enforcer fighter may perform the following action if they're in base contact with the Global Control Terminal:
-- **DOOR ACCESS (Basic):** Open or close any one Precinct door, except the Cell door.
+>- **DOOR ACCESS (Basic):** Open or close any one Precinct door, except the Cell door.
+>

-Any Gang fighter may perform the following action if they're in base contact with the Global Control Terminal:
+>Any Gang fighter may perform the following action if they're in base contact with the Global Control Terminal:
-- **DOOR HACK (Basic):** Perform an Int check with a -2 modifier.
+>- **DOOR HACK (Basic):** Perform an Int check with a -2 modifier.
 If successful, open or close any one Precinct door, including the Cell door.

-**FINAL STAND:** The Enforcers are making their final stand.
-They will **automatically pass all bottle checks** as long as there is a **Captain or Sergeant** (Palanite Leader and Champion) on the board.
-Additionally, all Enforcers have +2 LD for the purposes of bottle checks.
+>**FINAL STAND:** The Enforcers are making their final stand.
+They will **automatically pass all bottle checks** as long as there is a **Captain or Sergeant** (Palanite Enforcer/Subjugator Leader or Champion) on the board.
+Once all Captains or Sergeants have been defeated, the gang automatically bottles out, and remaining enforcers have a -2 to their bottle check cool tests.

+> **FORTIFIED BASE:** The Precinct has been fortified and armored against incursions.
+Skills, tactics cards, or any other rule-modifying ability that allow for deployment outside the standard deployment zone, or outside the Deployment phase, may not be used to deploy any fighters inside the Precinct walls.

-# (Downtime) Pit Brawl
+# (Downtime) Pit Brawl :id=scenPitBrawl

 The Enforcers have organized a bit of friendly sport for a thirsty underhive!